fernwoodcafe/fernwoodcafe.github.io/apps/fernwood-costing/_entropy/JOURNAL.md

 * Can we make the price interactive (ie, as a function of _all_ modifiers)?
 * Or do we need to have one-and-only-one price per option?
 * What kinds of dynamic pricing, if any, does Square support?

+Questions:

+* How does category theory represent multiplication in a graph?
+* How does category theory represent addition in a graph?

 2022-12-22